 In the early 2000’s, we experienced a fresh wind of excitement and renewed vision.
 One outcome of this new passion was realized in the purchase of the early childhood center next door.
 With the acquisition of this space we were able to more than double our children’s programming space, provide beautiful meeting rooms for our adult, spiritual growth groups and outreach groups and provide ample room for our junior and senior high youth groups.

 In January of 2010, we expanded to two Sunday worship services to meet the needs of our growing congregation.

 Crossroads has been called to define and engage our mission field, love our neighbors, develop leaders, renew our children’s and youth ministries and continue our commitment to God-centered worship and life-changing Biblical preaching.
 In September of 2017, Pastor Joe Romeo joined Crossroads as lead pastor.
-We look forward to a fruitful season of ministry under his leadership as we seek to open our campus to more activities where people in our area can find their way to Christ.
-Our latest project is a mentoring program for bright but disadvantaged high school students.
-We are working with a local non-profit group to launch this program in the coming months.
+We have experienced a fruitful season of ministry under his leadership as we seek to open our campus to more activities where people in our area can find their way to Christ.

 During the Covid crisis we have moved to a virtual format for Sunday Service, as well as for our Spiritual Small Groups.
 We continue to grow in online exposure and connection to folks through these challenging times.